strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 ### Produce, mirror and consume!

-For the purpose of this demo, the application consuming the mirrored messages from Azure Event Hub is the simple `kafka-console-consumer` command line tool, provided with Apache Kafka, which needs a proper configuration as described below.
+For the purpose of this demo, the application consuming the mirrored messages from Azure Event Hub is the `kafka-console-consumer` command line tool, provided with Apache Kafka, which needs a proper configuration as described below.

 ```
 bootstrap.servers=<eventhubs-namespace>.servicebus.windows.net:9093